-[11.
-Participation in the CCSBT]1
+11. Participation in the CCSBT

-- [11.1 Ensure that all states and Regional Economic Integration Organisations (REIOs) and entities catching SBT are engaged in the cooperative management of SBT. - [(i) Develop mechanisms for extending CCSBT Membership to REIOs. - (ii) Define processes for those seeking cooperating non-member or membership status to the CCSBT.]
+- 11.1 Ensure that all states and Regional Economic Integration Organisations (REIOs) and entities catching SBT are engaged in the cooperative management of SBT. - (i) Develop mechanisms for extending CCSBT Membership to REIOs, including consideration of membership to the Extended Commission. - (ii) Define processes for those seeking cooperating non-member or membership status to the CCSBT.